Tour with the Past Master

 If You’re Happy, I’m Happy

-I generally limit my daily tours to eight people.
-I prefer a conversation.
-But there’s wiggle room, for sure.
 Call, text or email if you’d like to book a larger group or require a private tour.
-We’ll make it work.

 Learn Bonaventure's Legacy

-Together, we’ll delve into the graves, the Live Oaks, the Azaleas, the Camellias, and the stories behind the real Garden of Good and Evil.
+Together, we’ll delve into the graves, the Live Oaks, the Azaleas, the Camellias, and the real history behind Bonaventure Cemetery.
 I will introduce you to Confederate Generals, slave traders, a musical genius and the South’s very first feminist.
 And, along the way, you may discover a hidden piece from Tiffany.

 I give one tour a day, six days a week.
-On Tuesday, Thursday and Saturday my tours begin at 11:00am.
-On Wednesday, Friday and Sunday my tours begin at 2.30pm.
+On Tuesday, Thursday and Saturday my tour begins at 11:00am.
+On Wednesday, Friday and Sunday my tour begins at 2.30pm.

 We will walk about a mile and a half in the two and a half hours we’ll spend together.
 It is an easy stroll over flat terrain.
 Be sure to make the most of your experience by wearing comfortable shoes and anticipating Savannah’s weather.

 Y’all come see me, we’ll have fun.